joeselway/simple-linux-sysmon/README.md

 # simple-linux-sysmon
-A simple Linux system monitoring tool, written in bash for maximum portability
+A simple Linux system monitoring tool, written in bash for maximum portability.

 ⚠️ **This tool has been created for academic purposes only (bash practice) and should not be used in production!!** ⚠️

-**What it does**
+**Overview**
-- Logs basic system info and performance statistics to a local test file, in JSON format, for collection by a compatible log forwarder
+Logs basic system info and performance statistics to a local test file, in JSON format, for collection by a compatible log forwarder

 **System Requirements:**
 - Ubuntu
   - 20.04 (tested)
-  - 18.04 (??)
+  - 18.04 (tested)
-  - 16.04 (??)
+  - 16.04 (?? untested)

 **Data collected:**
 - CPU utilization
   - 1/5/15 minute load average
+  - Current cpu time %age breakdown
 - Memory utilization:
   - Total memory
   - Free memory (probably useless per below)